-(a) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.
+(a) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. which have already been adopted.

-The Group has initially adopted the following new amendments, which do not have a significant impact on its consolidated financial statements, from January 1, 2020.
+The Group has initially adopted the following new amendments, which do not have a significant impact on its consolidated financial statements, from January 1, 2021:

-- Amendments to IFRS 3 "Definition of a Business" - Amendments to IFRS 9, IAS39 and IFRS7 "Interest Rate Benchmark Reform" - Amendments to IAS 1 and IAS 8 "Definition of Material" - Amendments to IFRS 16 "COVID-19-Related Rent Concessions"

-(b) The impact of IFRS issued by the FSC but not yet effective
+- Amendments to IFRS 4 "Extension of the Temporary Exemption from Applying IFRS 9" - Amendments to IFRS 9, IAS39, IFRS7, IFRS 4 and IFRS 16 "Interest Rate Benchmark Reform-Phase 2" - (b) The impact of IFRS issued by the FSC but not yet effective

-The Group assesses that the adoption of the following new amendments, effective for annual period beginning on January 1, 2021, would not have a significant impact on its consolidated financial statements.
+The Group assesses that the adoption of the following new amendments, effective for annual period beginning on January 1, 2022, would not have a significant impact on its consolidated financial statements: